When it comes to sensitive healthcare services, the typical consumer experience is inconvenient, expensive and uncomfortable.

 These experiences made us realise the significant barriers to accessing sexual and reproductive health services in Singapore and Asia that exist due to prevailing cultural norms and an existing infrastructure which still relies on face-to-face consultations at clinics.

 As a result, people often do not get the help they need due to the stigma, time and cost involved.
-We felt like these types of healthcare services could easily be facilitated through telemedicine and could be delivered in a more discreet and sensitive manner.– Guadalupe Lazaro, co-founder and CEO of Ease Healthcare
+We felt like these types of healthcare services could easily be facilitated through telemedicine and could be delivered in a more discreet and sensitive manner.– Rio Hoe, co-founder and CFO of Ease Healthcare

 With technology, they hope to break down these barriers and revolutionise the ways in which these healthcare services are provided, such that users can conveniently access these services from the comfort of their home.

-“Considering the lack of access and stigma surrounding birth control, we felt that this was the right place to start,” said Guadalupe.
+“Considering the lack of access and stigma surrounding birth control, we felt that this was the right place to start,” said Rio.

 “We believe that accessing these types of services should be an empowering experience, not a distressing one, and this is why we created a platform which not just offers access to these services, but provides users with education and support.”